 Connor Kotte

-Connor is a life-long learner of conservation, stewardship and restoration from Oak Park, Illinois.
-He attended the University of Wisconsin-Madison for his undergraduate and graduate degrees in Conservation Biology, Environmental Studies (BS) and Environmental Conservation (MS).
+Connor brings extensive experience to his role as the Stewardship Specialist with a diverse background in conservation, habitat restoration, and land protection.
+Originally from Oak Park, Illinois, he attended the University of Wisconsin-Madison for his degrees in Conservation Biology, Environmental Studies (BS) and Environmental Conservation (MS).

-Prior to joining the Mississippi Valley Conservancy, Connor developed his skillsets through fieldwork in multiple roles and organization types.
+Prior to joining Mississippi Valley Conservancy, Connor developed his skillsets through fieldwork in multiple roles and organizations.
 The Chicago Botanic Garden’s CLM Internship took him to western Nevada to conduct native seed collections in the Great Basin Desert for the Bureau of Land Management.
-The Huron Pines AmeriCorps program placed him with the Leelanau Conservancy in northern Michigan, where he learned stewardship strategies and easement monitoring in a land trust setting.
-The Lakeshore Nature Preserve offered Connor a wonderful opportunity to apply lessons learned in the classroom to the management of UW-Madison campus natural spaces while completing his professional master’s program.
+The Huron Pines AmeriCorps program placed him with the Leelanau Conservancy in northern Michigan, where he learned restoration strategies and conservation easement monitoring in a land trust setting.
+The Lakeshore Nature Preserve at UW-Madison offered Connor the perfect opportunity to apply lessons learned in the classroom to the management of campus natural areas while completing his professional master’s program.

 Michael Reitz